matt-FFFFFF/bookdata-api-priv/docs/coach-notes.md

 Key thing is to use multiple stages in the Dockerfile.
 A builder container, with the tools required to build the binary, and a run container that the binary is copied from.

+The build stage should use the same base as the dev container, ensuring consistency between dev and build.